ANSHURAJ11/LAMMPSatOU/README.md

 # Introduction
 I am a graduate research assistant, and today you will learn atomistic simulations via LAMMPS on OU cluster named [OSCER](https://www.ou.edu/oscer).
 # OSCER (OU Supercomputing Center for Education and Research)
 1. [Request a user account](https://www.ou.edu/oscer/support/accounts/new_account) at the Center for Scientific Computing at OU.
+While requesting for OSCER account, we have to mention our group name like "cm3atou" which is used by our group members only.
+Every new users should request for an account mentioning their group name only.

+NOTE: Using other's group name is a crime and OU can take any action against that user.

 2. Wait for the user account to be approved --- you will receive an email.
 In what follows, I will assume that your account is `username` and your password is `username-pw`.
-3. To use Pod, these webpages may help:
+3. To use OSCER, these webpages may help:
    - [HPC at OU](https://www.ou.edu/oscer/getting_started/getting_started_hpc_intro)
    + [OSCER](https://www.ou.edu/oscer/getting_started/getting_started_using_oscer)
    * [SLURM](https://slurm.schedmd.com/quickstart.html)